confluentinc/ksql/docs-md/tutorials/etl.md

 ### Start the stack

 Next, set up and launch the services in the stack.
 But before you bring it up, you need to make a few changes to the way that Postgres launches so that it works well with Debezium.
-Debezium has a dedicated [tutorial](https://debezium.io/documentation/reference/1.1/connectors/postgresql.html) on this if you're interested, but this guide covers just the essentials.
+Debezium has dedicated [documentation](https://debezium.io/documentation/reference/1.1/connectors/postgresql.html) on this if you're interested, but this guide covers just the essentials.
 To simplify some of this, you launch a Postgres Docker container [extended by Debezium](https://hub.docker.com/r/debezium/postgres) to handle some of the customization.
 Also, you must create an additional configuration file at `postgres/custom-config.conf` with the following content:

 ```
 listen_addresses = '*'